dpschauhan/J.P-Morgan/readme.md

 # J.P.
-Morgan Job Simulation Completion
+Morgan Job Simulation

 I have successfully completed the J.P.
 Morgan Job Simulation on Forage, gaining hands-on experience with real-world tasks in the financial services industry.